AbelDebela/TBANLT560/README.md

 ```

-### After cleaning data, I am writting the cleaned dataset to a csv file.
+### After cleaning data, I am writing the cleaned dataset to a .csv file.

 ```{r}
 write_csv(vaccine_df3, "vaccine_df3.csv")
 ```

 There are plenty of R packages that can help us plot observations & features in different ways.
-However, knowing which packages has these plot options is not that quite easy.
-Also plotting features in R may not give us the interactivity that industry standard visualization platforms provide us.
-For this reason, I am using Tableau to quickly get some insights out from these datasets.
-Let’s look median vaccine distribution through weekdays.
+However, knowing which packages has these plot options is not that relatively easy.
+Also, plotting features in R may not give us the interactivity that industry-standard visualization platforms provide us.
+For this reason, I am using Tableau to get some insights out from these datasets quickly.
+Let’s look at median vaccine distribution through weekdays.

 <p align="center">
   <img src="https://github.com/AbelDebela/TBANLT560/blob/main/fullyvacinatedbyregion.png"/>
 </p>

-We can see that vaccine distribution in southern part of United states relatively going well as compared to the rest of the other regions.
+We can see that vaccine distribution in the southern part of the United States is relatively well compared to the rest of the other regions.

 <p align="center">
   <img src="https://github.com/AbelDebela/TBANLT560/blob/main/medianTotalVaccinationByDayOfWeek.png"/>
 </p>

-Vaccines are distributed almost equally throught out the week, however people seem to get more vaccines during Saturday.
+Vaccines are distributed almost equally throughout the week; however, people seem to get more vaccines during Saturday.

 <p align="center">
   <img src="https://github.com/AbelDebela/TBANLT560/blob/main/totalVaccineDistributionByDivision.png"/>
 </p>

-Looking at the maximum distribution count, west part of of US seems receiving the maximum number of vaccines begining of March 2021.
+Looking at the maximum distribution count, the west part of the US seems to receive the maximum number of vaccines beginning of March 2021.

 <p align="center">
   <img src="https://github.com/AbelDebela/TBANLT560/blob/main/averageShareofDosesUsedByState.png"/>